- Our History

 Both Keppels volunteer at several theaters in the Buffalo area as well as the Buffalo History Museum.
 Sue and Jerry have been involved in NAMI (National Alliance on Mental Illness) for more than 15 years.
 Jerry is currently on the board of NAMI as treasurer.

-Sue and Jerry look forward to serving as the Host and Hostess and extend a welcome to you as you visit the Lutheran House this year.
+Sue and Jerry look forward to serving as the Host and Hostess again and extend a welcome to you as you visit the Lutheran House this year.

 THE LUTHERAN CHAUTAUQUA ASSOCIATION